RobertMoravek/connect-four-or-more/README.md

 -   Multiple games

-    -   each of the two player can choose to invite the opponent to a new game
+    -   each of the two players can choose to invite the opponent to a new game
     -   the admin player can re-configure the board in-between games
     -   score updates accordingly